automagica/automagica/README.md

 ## Components
 Automagica consists of the following components:
-- Bot: runtime/agent responsible for performing the automated tasks
+- __Bot__: runtime/agent responsible for performing the automated tasks
-- Flow: a visual Flow designer to build automations
+- __Flow__: a visual Flow designer to build automations
-- Lab: Notebook-style automation development environment based on Jupyter Notebooks.
+- __Lab__: Notebook-style automation development environment based on Jupyter Notebooks.
-- Portal: management of bots, credentials, automations, logs, ...
+- __Portal__: management of bots, credentials, automations, logs, ...

 The Automagica Portal is currently not available under an open source license.
 We offer a free environment for evaluation purposes at https://portal.automagica.com.
 If you would like to use the Automagica Portal within your company or organization, please contact sales@automagica.com.